fnickels/terraform-provider-mirror-example/Article.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```

-The output is indicating the version previously downloaded is still the most up-to-date version and the previously downloaded version will be used.
+The output is indicating the versions previously downloaded are still the most up-to-date versions and the previously downloaded versions will be used.

-Had a newer version of these four providers been released since last running the command, that version would have been downloaded and reported back as the version that will be used in subsequent terraform commands such as `plan`, `apply`, and `destroy`.
+Had a newer version of any of these five providers been released since last running the command, that version would have been downloaded and reported back as the version that will be used in subsequent terraform commands such as `plan`, `apply`, and `destroy`.

 Lastly, lets take a look at how the apply command behaves in this configuration.

 Run:

 ```
-terraform apply
+terraform apply -auto-approve
 ```

 The output should look something like this:

 ```
-$ terraform apply
+$ terraform apply -auto-approve

 Changes to Outputs:
   + mytest = "Hello World!"

 You can apply this plan to save these new output values to the Terraform state, without changing any real infrastructure.
-Do you want to perform these actions?
-  Terraform will perform the actions described above.
-  Only 'yes' will be accepted to approve.
-Enter a value: yes

 Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.

 Outputs:

 mytest = "Hello World!"
 ```

 Clearly, the code does not do anything noteworthy and the providers we have defined do not impact the output in any fashion.
-As such, we will only be focusing on the effects on how theterraform init command behaves for the remainder of this article.
+As such, we will only be focusing on the effects on how the `terraform init` command behaves for the remainder of this article.

 ## Base Docker image